 An English Literature College Major

-English literature is a varied major that is great for book-lovers.
+English literature college major is a varied major that is great for book-lovers.
 You’ll explore everything from Shakespeare to Edgar Allen Poe.
-Many colleges allow you to focus your major on a specific time period, geographic location, or genre.
+Many colleges allow you to focus your major on a specific period, geographic location, or genre.

 Most English literature majors don’t just include reading, but also writing and verbal analysis.
 You’ll focus on English grammar in all of the works you explore and learn about how language can be used in all types of ways.
 You’ll look at fiction, nonfiction, poetry, and journalistic pieces.